Mixam’s Proof Types

-On a Mac: Go to Acrobat > Preferences > Page Display > Under Page Content and Information, the Use Overprint Preview dropdown menu, confirm or change to be set to Always.
+On a Mac: Go to Acrobat > Preferences > Page Display > Under Page Content and Information, the Use Overprint Preview dropdown menu, confirm or change to Always.

-Your designs should be in CMYK color when uploading.
-Our system will automatically convert RGB to CMYK, however this can cause some color variations.
-It’s best to create your artwork in CMYK from the start.
+You should upload your print files in CMYK color mode.
+Our system will automatically convert any RGB files to CMYK.
+However, this can cause color variations, so design your artwork using CMYK.

-We cannot guarantee that the colors on your screen will match the colors of the final print product.
-If color is critical, get in touch and we’ll do our best to get the results you want.
+We cannot guarantee that the colors on your screen will match the colors on your final prints.
+If colors are critical, contact us, our print experts will do their best to help you achieve color-accurate work where possible.

 If our team flags any issues with your print order and bring these to your attention, it will delay the printing process until they’re resolved.
 We are happy to work closely with you to fix these issues.
 However, to avoid delays, please check your work carefully before uploading.